thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/2. Configure Your Feed/fire-app-builder-set-up-recipes-content.md

 * [JSON Feeds](#queryjson)
 * [XML Feeds](#queryxml)

-{% include tip.html content="Although the `query` syntax in this section might seem a little complex, remember that Fire App Builder lets you use any feed structure you want, without limiting you to a specific order or specification (such as Media RSS).
+{% include tip.html content="Although the `query` syntax in this section might seem a little complex, remember that Fire App Builder lets you use any feed structure you want, without limiting you to a specific order or specification.
 With this flexibility, it's unavoidable that you'll need to use more advanced query syntax to target the elements in your feed." %}

 #### JSON Feeds {#queryjson}

 In the sample app in Fire App Builder, the value for `query` is `$[?(@.categories[0] in [$$par0$$])]`.
-As with the `query` parameter in the Categories recipe, this is (mostly) [Jayway JsonPath](https://github.com/jayway/JsonPath) syntax.
+As with the `query` parameter in the Categories recipe, this syntax is (mostly) [Jayway JsonPath](https://github.com/jayway/JsonPath) syntax.
 This syntax uses a [Jayway JsonPath filter operator](https://github.com/jayway/JsonPath#filter-operators) to select the items inside the `categories` array that have at least one item at the 0 position.

 Let's take a step back to unpack this syntax with more clarity, because you'll need to customize this query to fit your own feed syntax.
 A sample [Lightcast feed](http://www.lightcast.com/api/firetv/channels.php?app_id=263&app_key=4rghy65dcsqa&action=channels_videos) (which is what the sample Fire App Builder uses) looks like this: